mr-pixel-kg/mrpixcloudprint-sdk/README.md

 # MrpixCloudPrint SDK
 This is the official PHP SDK of mr.pixel's CloudPrint service.
 This library contains methods to easily interact with the mpXcloudprint API.
-Below is a short instruction with some examples to get startet with this SDK.
+Below is a short instruction with some examples to get started with this SDK.
 For additional information, please visit our official documentation.

 ## Installation
 This library is not dependent to any http client like Guzzle.
-You can use any http client hat supposrts the [php-http/client-implementation](https://packagist.org/providers/php-http/client-implementation).
+You can use any http client hat supports the [php-http/client-implementation](https://packagist.org/providers/php-http/client-implementation).

 To get started quickly: